 As 5a, compounds 5b and 5c are hydrazones obtained from aldehyde 4.
 From the two new hydrazones, phenyl hydrazone 5b is the most similar in structure and binding properties to acylhydrazone 5a, and its transport activity was only slightly better than that of 5a.
 The main differences between these two compounds are that 5b lacks the acyl group adjacent to the hydrazone in 5a and that the hydrazone-NH of 5b is a bit less acidic than that of 5a.
 This suggested that the acidic hydrazone-NH groups might be responsible for the poor transport by those thioureas.
 Unlike hydrazones 5a and 5b, hydrazone 5c has no acidic NH.
-This compound performed much better than the former two, supporting our hypothesis about the detrimental effect of acidic NHs in the transport activity of hydrazone functionalized thioureas.
+This compound performed much better than the former two, supporting our hypothesis about the detrimental effect of acidic NHs on the transport activity of hydrazone functionalized thioureas.
 Our binding studies suggested that the hydrazone groups in compounds 3, 5a and 5b can bind a second anion, different to that bound to the thiourea, and this is something to take into account not only when considering the interaction of the transporters with chloride but also with the phospholipid head groups of the membrane.
-Fluorescence studies performed with labelled tripodal sulphonamides have indicated that those compounds mainly reside in the water-membrane interphase of phosphatidylcholine vesicles.
-In agreement with this, various molecular dynamic studies have suggested that urea, thiourea and squaramide-based transporters locate mainly in the water-membrane interphase and interact with the phosphate of the phospholipids, when they are embedded in membranes.36-38 Moreover, more recent voltage-dependent transport studies performed in LUVs have demonstrated that some transporters cannot diffuse through the membrane of vesicles as neutral molecules due to their strong binding to the phospholipid head groups, but they can bind chloride and diffuse as transporter-anion complexes.
-It should be noted that it is geometrically impossible for the thiourea and the hydrazone groups in compounds 3, 5a and 5b to bind the same anion.
+Fluorescence studies performed with labelled tripodal sulphonamides have indicated that those compounds mainly reside in the water-membrane interphase of phosphatidylcholine vesicles.35 In agreement with this, various molecular dynamic studies have suggested that urea, thiourea and squaramide-based transporters locate mainly in the water-membrane interphase and interact with the phosphate of the phospholipids, when they are embedded in membranes.36-38 More recent voltage-dependent transport studies performed in LUVs have demonstrated that some transporters cannot diffuse through the membrane of vesicles as neutral molecules due to their strong binding to the phospholipid head groups, but they can bind chloride and diffuse as transporter-anion complexes.10 Moreover, fluorescence and NMR spectroscopy-based experiments have provided experimental evidence of the interaction between urea-based receptors and phospholipid head groups, in liposomes and polymer-stabilised membrane models.^{39,40} It should be noted that it is geometrically impossible for the thiourea and the hydrazone groups in compounds 3, 5a and 5b to bind the same anion.
 Thus, the presence of two independent binding sites in these molecules might be the reason for their poor transport properties.
-A thiourea with a single binding site probably interacts (in some extent) with the phospholipid head groups and anions in the water-membrane interphase compete for this binding site, to then get transported through the membrane (Figure 4a).
-On the other hand, in a molecule with two separate binding sites (such as 5a), the anion can bind to one of those binding sites, but the other can still interact with the phospholipid head groups, which could hinder the diffusion of the transporter-anion complex through the membrane (Figure 4b).
+A thiourea with a single binding site probably interacts (to some extent) with the phospholipid head groups and anions in the water-membrane interphase compete for this binding site, to then get transported through the membrane (Figure 4a).
+On the other hand, in a molecule with two separate binding sites (such as 3 or 5a), the anion can bind to one of those binding sites, but the other can still interact with the phospholipid head groups, which could hinder the diffusion of the transporter-anion complex through the membrane (Figure 4b).
+Titrations in a mixture of CDCl3(75%)-DMSO(24.5%)-H2O(0.5%) have confirmed interactions between POPC and the thiourea and hydrazone groups of compounds 1, 3 and 7 (see Figures S26-S31).39